ewenme/geniusr/cran-comments.md

 ## Release summary

 Minor update to add some data tidying helpers.
+I have not been able to check via win-builder, keep hitting FTP errors on upload.

 ## Test environments
 * local R installation, R 3.6.0